Babchi Seed Oil Health and Beauty Benefits

 Babchi seed oil has been described as having retinol–like properties, without the typical side effects of redness and flaking.
 People with sensitive skin have a special interest in plant– based extracts that reduce fine lines and wrinkles.
 More recently a “newer” form of babchi seed oil, bakuchiol, has been made available.
 Both come from the same plant.
 Bakuchiol though, is more natural and safe skin care ingredient alternative to retinol.

 Babchi seed oil is a multi–dimensional extract.
 Bakuchiol is extracted from the original babchi seeds through a complicated industrial process that makes it unsuitable to use in ECOCERT–style formulations.
 Meaning, if you want a natural and organic product, it won’t contain the processed synthetic chemical bakuchiol.
-Bakuchiol is termed 4–(3,7–DIMETHYL–3–VINYL–OCTA–1,6–DIENYL)–PHENOL, whereas babchi seed oil is simply called oil of Psoralea Corylifolia.
+Bakuchiol is termed 4–(3,7–DIMETHYL–3–VINYL–OCTA–1,6–DIENYL)–PHENOL, whereas babchi seed oil is simply called oil of Psoralea corylifolia.

 With bakuchiol extract, the recommended dose is between 0.5%–1%.
 However, if you’re using babchi seed oil, then you can use a significantly higher dose than 0.5%–1% in your formulation, without experiencing negative side effects like redness or blistering.
+If you are looking to incorporate this fantastic oil, check out our homemade babchi seed oil face cream post.

 Bakuchiol vs. Retinol